Izzywa/OnBeat/README.md

 - In learning to integrate React application with Django, it was seen separating the backend and frontend portions of the application keeps the project more organised and streamlined.
 - Changes to either frontend or backend of the application was more manageable, as the entire procedure was compartmentalised into smaller pieces.
 This ease the troubleshooting process as it makes it easier to pinpoint any irregularities.
-- This also makes the development process more flexible and efficient, as each task is delegated and tackled can be tackled separately with less likely chances that it would break the whole application.
+- This also makes the development process more flexible and efficient, as each task is delegated and tackled separately with less likely chances that it would break the whole application.
+<hr></hr>
 </details>

 - After setting up a Node project with `npm init`, several packages and modules were installed including: